 Milosz graduated from high school in 1929, and in 1930 his first poems were published in Alma Mater Vilnenis, a university magazine.
 In 1931 he cofounded the Polish avant-garde literary group "Zagary"; his first collection of verse appeared in 1933.
-That same year he coedited an Anthology of Social Poetry.
 In 1934 he earned a master of law degree and traveled to Paris on a fellowship from the National Culture Fund.
 In 1936 he began working as a literary programmer for Radio Wilno.
 He was dismissed for his leftist views the following year and, after a trip to Italy, took a job with Polish Radio in Warsaw.
 He spent most of World War II in Nazi-occupied Warsaw working for underground presses.

 After the war, he came to the United States as a diplomat for the Polish communist government, working at the Polish consulate first in New York City, then in Washington D. C. In 1950 he was transferred to Paris, and the following year he requested and received political asylum.
 He spent the next decade in Paris as a freelance writer.
-In 1953 he published The Captive Mind, and his novel, The Seizure of Power, received the Prix Littéraire European from the Swiss Book Guild.
+In 1953 he published The Captive Mind (Alfred A. Knopf), and his novel, The Seizure of Power (Criterion Books, 1955), received the Prix Littéraire European from the Swiss Book Guild.
 In 1960 he moved to the United States to become a lecturer in Polish literature at the University of California at Berkeley.
 He later became professor of Slavic languages and literature.
 He did not visit Poland again until 1981.

 In 1980, Milosz was awarded the Nobel Prize for Literature.
 His other honors include an award for poetry translations from the Polish PEN Center in Warsaw, a Guggenheim Fellowship, and the Neustadt International Prize for Literature.
 He has written virtually all of his poems in his native Polish, although his work was banned in Poland until after he won the Nobel Prize.
 He has also translated the works of other Polish writers into English, and has cotranslated his own works with such poets as Robert Hass and Robert Pinsky.
 His translations into Polish include portions of the Bible (from Hebrew and Greek) and works by Charles Baudelaire, T. S. Eliot, John Milton, William Shakespeare, Simone Weil, and Walt Whitman.
 He died on August 14, 2004.